f5devcentral/f5-rseries-training/docs/rseries_security.rst

         }
     }

-Configuring SSH and HTTPS Timeouts via webUI
+Configuring SSH, CLI, and HTTPS Timeouts via webUI
 ------------------------------------------

+Currently only the HTTPS token lifetime is configurable in the webUI.
 As mentioned in the introduction, the webUI uses tokens and the timeout is based on five token refreshes failing, so the value is essentially five times the configured token lifetime.
 You may configure the **Token Lifetime** in the webUI under the **User Management -> Authentication Settings** page.
 This setting should apply to both webUI and API access.

 .. image:: images/rseries_security/imagetoken1.png
   :align: center